knpwrs/redux-ts-utils/README.md

 ## Design Philosophy

+### A Strong Emphasis on Type Safety

+Nothing should be stringly-typed.
+If you make a breaking change anywhere in your data layer the compiler should complain.

+### Simplicity

+Whenever possible it is best to maintain strong safety; however, this can lead to extremely verbose code.
+For that reason this library strongly encourages type inference whenever possible.

+This library exports three functions and one type (which you probably don't even need to import, `Draft` is provided purely for convenience) and everything you need is provided by one package.
+The API surface is very small and easy to grok.

+### Not Too Opinionated

 `redux-ts-utils` provides TypeScript-friendly abstractions over the most commonly-repeated pieces of boilerplate present in Redux projects.
-It does not dictate or abstract how you write your selectors, how you handle asynchronous actions or side effects, how you create your store, or any other aspect of how you use redux.
+It is not a complete framework abstracting all of Redux.
+It does not dictate or abstract how you write your selectors, how you handle asynchronous actions or side effects, how you create your store, or any other aspect of how you use Redux.
 This makes `redux-ts-utils` very non-opinionated compared to other Redux utility libraries.
 The closest thing to an opinion you will find in this library is that it ships with [`immer`].
 The reason for this is that [`immer`] has proven to be the best method for dealing with immutable data structures in a way which is both type-safe and performant.
+On top of that, [`immer`], by its inclusion in [`redux-starter-kit`], has effectively been officially endorsed as the de facto solution for managing immutable state changes.
+Shipping with [`immer`] helps to maintain the goal of [simplicity](#simplicity) by reducing the necessary API surface for writing reducers and by ensuring type inference whenever possible.

 Setting up a redux store and middleware is typically a one-time task per project, so this library does not provide an abstraction for that.
-Likewise, [thunks] are simple but [sagas] are powerful, you should choose what works best for your project.
+Likewise, [thunks] are simple but [sagas] are powerful, or maybe you like [promises] or [observables].
+You should choose what works best for your project.
 Finally, given this library's strong emphasis on type safety it doesn't necessarily make sense to provide abstractions for creating selectors at the expense of type safety.

 ### A Note on Flux Standard Actions